Pooran-Dewari/parse_single_cell_analysis/03b_run_pipeline_STAR/README.md

 #### prepare whitelist files
 Need to gather barcode whitelist files from Parse spipe output (combine output > process > barcode_data.csv).
-The barcode 1 is sample type, I have copied all 96 barcode 1 into whitelist1.txt
+The barcode 1 is sample type, I have copied barcode 1 for my samples wells into whitelist1.txt  (don't just include all 96 wells unless you have samples in the entire plate!!)
 The barcode 2 and 3 (for cell identity) are same really, I have copied barcode 2 into whitelist2.txt

 ```